filmon-yoha/bank-churn-prediction/README.md

 This file includes the application of sequential forward feature selection on different classification algorithms.

 # Third file (Identify and interpret best model)
-This file includes the application of different selected features via filter and wrapper methods to identify the best feature and interpret it using SHAP value.
+This file includes the application of different selected features via filter and wrapper methods to identify the best features and interpret it using SHAP value.